PLAY Return to Songs

 Canada by George W. Johnson, a schoolteacher who taught languages and mathematics.

-The poem was written ca 1864 and was a pledge of his undying love to his wife Maggie Clarke, who died in 1865.
+The poem was written in 1864 and was a pledge of his undying love to his wife Maggie Clarke, who died in 1865.

 _______